 Hospitals Earn Little From Suing For Unpaid Bills.
 For Patients, It Can Be 'Ruinous'

-The Fredericksburg General District Court is a red-brick courthouse with Greek columns in a picturesque, Colonial Virginia town — a horse and carriage are usually parked outside the visitor center down the street.
+The Fredericksburg General District Court is a red-brick courthouse with Greek columns in a picturesque, Colonial Virginia town.
+A horse and carriage are usually parked outside the visitor center down the street.

-On a sunny morning — the second Friday in June — the first defendant at court is a young woman with glasses in a plaid purple shirt.
-Daisha Smith, 24, arrives early — she has just come off working an overnight shift at a group home for the elderly.
-She's here because the local hospital sued her for an unpaid medical bill — a bill she didn't know she owed until her wages started disappearing out of her paycheck.
+On a sunny morning — the second Friday in June — the first defendant at court is a young woman, Daisha Smith, 24, who arrives early; she has just come off working an overnight shift at a group home for the elderly.
+She is here because the local hospital sued her for an unpaid medical bill — a bill she didn't know she owed until her wages started disappearing out of her paycheck.

 The hospital, Mary Washington, sues so many patients that the court reserves a morning every month for its cases.